JhoramNarsico/JhoramNarsico/README.md

 ---

-## 🏆 Project Spotlight: Rich Land Inventory System
+## 🏆 Project Spotlight: Rich Land IOS

 I am the developer of a complete inventory management system built from the ground up.
 This project demonstrates my ability to handle both backend and frontend development to deliver a feature-rich application.